 #1 AeroPress Coffee and Espresso Maker

-Penny for penny we believe the AeroPress is absolute best coffee brewer to own.
+Penny for penny, we believe the AeroPress is the absolute best coffee brewer to own.
 There are countless ways to make coffee with this simple brewer and we have two tutorials to help guide you.

 #2 Bonavita Dripper or The Clever Dripper

 These two full-immersion coffee brewers are very similar.
 The Bonavita Dripper is ceramic and uses a latch to release the coffee, whereas the Clever is made from a BPA-free plastic and uses the lip of the coffee mug to release the finished coffee.
 Both are outstanding options and are ideal for someone that wants the richness of a French Press without the loose grounds.
 Both use a paper filter.

 Be sure to get the proper filters for this classic coffee brewer.